YottaDB/YDBDoc/GTMAdminOps/dbrepl.rst

 *-losttncomplete*

-Indicate to YottaDB/GT.M that all lost transaction processing using $ZQGBLMOD() is complete.
+Indicate to YottaDB that all lost transaction processing using $ZQGBLMOD() is complete.
 Use this qualifier either explicitly or implicitly to prevent a future $ZQGBLMOD() on an instance from returning false positives when applying future lost transactions.
 This ensures accuracy of future $ZQGBLMOD() results.

 Always use this qualifier when an originating instance comes up as a replicating instance.